OKA Direct

 OKA (also known as OKA Direct) is a British furniture and home accessories retailer founded in 1999 by Annabel Astor, Sue Jones, and Lucinda Waterhouse.
 It is owned by Investindustrial.
-OKA has 14 shops across the UK, together with British and American websites and a catalogue business.
+OKA has 14 shops across the UK, and British and American websites and a catalogue business.

 History

 OKA started as a mail-order company in 1999, before opening its first shop in 2000.
-Annabel Astor, her sister-in-law Sue Jones, and friend Lucinda Waterhouse sold products primarily from the Far East.
+Annabel Astor, her sister-in-law Sue Jones, and friend Lucinda Waterhouse sold products primarily from East Asia.
 The initial product range was 'rattan' for the first OKA catalogue – which was photographed in Jane Churchill and Bruce Oldfield's homes – followed by painted wooden furniture, alongside replicas of 18th-century blue and white porcelain and a range of Chinoiserie furniture.

 OKA has two flagship shops in the UK: Froxfield, an 8,000 sq. ft showroom and a smaller garden room is between Hungerford and Marlborough; and London's three-floor Fulham Road, OKA's largest shop as of its opening in 2010.

 In September 2011, OKA opened a concession in the department store Selfridges on Oxford Street in London, but it closed in February 2013.
 In May 2016, OKA opened a concession in Hoopers Department Store, Tunbridge Wells.

 In 2009, OKA’s warehousing facilities moved from Berinsfield to a larger facility of over 100,000 sq. ft in Milton Park, Oxfordshire, where their head office is also based.

 In May 2014, Peter Chappelow was appointed as non-executive chairman, replacing Graham Frost.
 In October 2014, Octavia Morley was appointed as CEO.

 OKA reported a 23% rise in online sales and a 17% rise in overall profit for 2013, taking their annual turnover to £19.9m.

 The company was bought by Italian investment firm Investindustrial in January 2018.

 OKA made its first acquisition, US-based Wisteria, in September 2018.

+In June 2024, OKA abruptly closed all of its US locations and filed for Chapter 7 bankruptcy liquidation by June 11, 2024, listing liabilities between $500,000 to $1 million.